List of awards and nominations received by Saba Qamar

 Saba Qamar is a Pakistani actress works predominantly in Urdu films and television.
 She is a recipient of 21 accolades throughout her career which includes two Lux Style Awards, three PTV Awards, Hum Award, Nigar Award and Filmfare Award nomination.
 Government of Pakistan honoured her with Tamgha-e-Imtiaz in 2012 and Pride of Performance in 2016.

 Lux Style Awards

 The Lux Style Awards is an award ceremony which has been held annually in Pakistan since 2002.
-Qamar is one of most the most nominated actress, winning two awards from sixteen nominations.
+Qamar is one of most the most nominated actress, winning two awards from fifteen nominations.